ibm-cloud-docs/openwhisk/about.md

 ### 3. Authentication and Authorization: CouchDB
 {: #about_auth}

-Now the Controller verifies who you are (*Authentication*) and if you have the neccesary privilege to do what you want to do with that entity (*Authorization*).
+Now the Controller verifies who you are (*Authentication*) and if you have the required privileges to do what you want to do with that entity (*Authorization*).
 The credentials that are included in the request are verified against the so-called **subjects** database in a **CouchDB** instance.

 In this case, the controller checks to see that you exist in the OpenWhisk database and determines if you have the necessary privilege to invoke the action `myAction`, which is assumed to be an action in a namespace that you own.
 Thus, you have the authorization to invoke the action.